thaifjord_buy1

 nantayalars.jpg

-Killing animals for recreation is a sore spot for Nantaya and she tries to convince him to stop.
+Killing animals for recreation is a sore spot for Nantaya and she tries to convince Lars to stop.
 He argues that she must accept his culture the way he respects her.

 She invites a monk to live on the farm to establish a temple there.
 This will mean even more restrictions on hunting for Lars and he is pushed to the edge of what he can take.